HugoPhibbs/COSC326_PairWork/src/video_manager/readme.md

   users interact with VideoManager only statically, but also specifically with methods ````addVideoClip(VideoClip)```` and ```removeVideoClip(VideoClip)```.
 We decided on this design pattern to make it easy for possible users to add and remove VideoClips, minimising the chance that the VideoManager class is misused.
-- To implement this program we thourghly studied design patterns to ensure that only one instance of the video clip manger would ever be created.
-We decided to use a Singleton Design Pattern as it ensured only one instance is created and provides a global point of access which we used the method getVideoclips to view the video and delete by object.
+- To implement this program we thoroughly studied design patterns to ensure that only one instance of the video clip manger would ever be created.
+We decided to use a Singleton Design Pattern as it ensured only one instance is created and provides a global point of access which we used the method getVideoClips() to view the video and delete by object.
-  This was implemented using VideoManager which is responisible of creating only one instance of itself and can be accessed directly through the data feild "instance".
+  This was implemented using VideoManager which is responsible for creating only one instance of itself and can be accessed directly through the data field "instance".

 ## Possible challenges